iljapostnovs/ui5plugin-parser/README.md

 				"sap.tnt",
 				"sap.suite.ui.microchart"
 			],
-			//Handy to add additional workspace paths if e.g. library is outside of CWD "additionalWorkspaces": ["../MyLibrary"],
+			//Handy to add additional workspace paths if e.g. library is outside of CWD.
+See "Additional workspaces" section for more details
+			"additionalWorkspaces": ["../MyLibrary"],
-			//option to tell explicitly where UI5 projects are relative to CWD, useful for CAP projects "proxyWorkspaces": ["./MyFEApp1", "./MyFEApp2"]
+			//option to tell explicitly where UI5 projects are relative to CWD, useful for CAP projects.
+See "Proxy workspaces" section for more details
+			"proxyWorkspaces": ["./MyFEApp1", "./MyFEApp2"]
 		}
 	}